LOST-STATS/lost-stats.github.io/Presentation/Tables/Custom_Tables.md

 ## R

-There are multiple ways to create custom tables, here I am focusing on RStudio's **[gt](https://gt.rstudio.com/)** because it is easy to use.
-It has many more options than I am demonstrating here so be sure to look at their documentation.
+There are lots of ways to create custom tables, I am using RStudio's **[gt](https://gt.rstudio.com/)** because it is easy to use and gives me a lot of control over the table elements.
+It has many more options than I am demonstrating  so be sure to look at their documentation.

 ```r
 # Install gt if necessary